Cetinje Octoechos: Octoechos of the Fifth Tone

-Octoechos of the Fifth Tone (Oktoih petoglasnik) represents the first illustrated South Slavic incunabulum.
+Octoechos of the Fifth Tone (Oktoih petoglasnik) represents the first Serbian illustrated Serbian Cyrillic and Language mediaeval printed book and the second South Slavic incunabulum.
 It is preserved in fragments, the longest one containing 37 leaves.
 It has six woodcut illustrations, made by an artist who managed to put rather complex compositions with many characters on a relatively small space.